 There were flat pitches above the river’s flow but there was also the threat that branches might fall on a tent in the storm, the winds were so strong.
 There was no ideal pitch and there was nowhere flat, but the pitch in the gully was sheltered from the sharpness of the gale.
 The central walking pole was stuck on a lump of earth and the Troookstar spread about it looking for a time more akin to a Hexapeak, because of the height of the pitch, than a Trailstar.
 But it worked and the camp spot captured some of the early sunshine the next morning to dry off the residue of the frost that had appeared overnight.

 Above Loch Muick, the pitch was a case of needs must.
 The site was lumpy and grumpy but the time was getting late and tiredness was sneaking in.
 The main pegging points of the Trailstar were anchored and one of the walking poles stuck up in the middle in a matter of two minutes.
-With the entrance pole in position, the gear was hauled in and any slackness because of the pegging positions ironed out by pushing the walking pole higher to make the tarp taughter – leaving the pegging positions as they were.
+With the entrance pole in position, the gear was hauled in and any slackness because of the pegging positions ironed out by pushing the walking pole higher to make the tarp more taught – leaving the pegs where they were.

-That was one of those tired days, when after the Troookstar was secured at all points, a quick cold bite to eat – yummy pork pie – was swiftly followed by sleep at nine o’clock.
+That was one of those tired days, when a quick cold bite to eat – yummy pork pie and a cup of tea – was swiftly followed by sleep at nine o’clock.
 And it was still raining the next morning.
-But I was dry and warm and the Troookstar was just fine and dandy.
+But I was dry and warm with the Troookstar was just fine and dandy.